stepanataccolade/docsv2/sources/pipelines/jobs.md

 you need your apps/service/microservice to be separately deployed, you need to create different manifests.

-### Single container manifest
+### Single container manifest pattern
-You can create this job by adding it to `shippable.jobs.yml`
+If your apps/services are decoupled and versioned, then you might want to independently deploy and maange them.
+In those cases, the following manifest will help

 ```
 - name: box-man                             #required
   type: manifest                            #required